Exhore/Lesser/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Lesser is a web application focused on summarizing youtube content in a matter of seconds.
+Lesser is a web application focused on <b>summarize youtube content</b> in a matter of seconds.
 The idea is simple: You want to know about the main ideas of a video, or what the video is about.
-Or you simply want a summary of the information the speaker is trying to convey without ads and without interruptions, powered by AI.
+Or you simply want a summary of the information the speaker is trying to convey without ads and without interruptions, <b>powered by AI</b>.

 This application is a SPA.
 It runs on InertiaJS technology, which is a 'glue' between the front-end and back-end (vue + laravel).
 This makes the program feel responsive and fast.